wabbajack-tools/mod-lists/magnum_opus/readme.md

 #### Crashlogs:

 Look, I'm not perfect.
 If your game CTDs, upload the most recent crashlog from \Documents\My Games\Fallout4\F4SE\ into the #magnum-opus-support channel on the Wabbajack Discord.

+#### Starting the New Content:

+**Sim Settlements 2** - Pick up the magazine on top of the Sanctuary workbench.
+This will give you materials to build a Recruitment Beacon (Power > Misc).
+Build it, then wait for a minute.
+A stranger will approach you.

+**David Hunter** - Find him on the upper deck of the Prydwen.

+**Echo** - Note at the Diamond City Bounty Board (next to Moe Cronin's shop).

+**Xander's Aid** - Go to Dugout Inn.

+**Kelly Manor Horror** - Find a display case in the wilderness north of Parson's Creamery.
+Do not wear power armor inside.
+Do not leave your power armor immediately outside the vicinity of the manor.
+This is meant to be done without companions.
+Your screen visuals will return to normal after the quest is over, so it is recommended to do the quest in its entirety once you start it.

+**Huntress Manor** - Find Ronald either in Far Harbor or (if fog condensors are taken care of already) at a camp near the Nucleus.
+Only triggers after obtaining the quest to meet Longfellow.

+**Tales From the Commonwealth** - Everywhere, but a "main" quest begins in the Nahant Post Office (just to the right of the gate when you go to Nahant).